 1. Trim the trees hanging over the roof

 The most important tip in roof maintenance is to help the roof to keep out of constant exposure to debris.
 Most of the time, the biggest enemy of a roof is the trees hanging over the roof.
 A big tree with big brunches can be a big plus for your house because it cuts the energy bills in the summer.

 However, it’s not good for the roof because the leaves are constantly falling on the roof and damaging it in a great measure.
+A big tree can also lead to significant roof damage during a storm.
 To balance between the positive and the negative impacts is to trim the branches that are hanging over the roof.
 Make sure there is not even a small branch touching the roof, or not hanging over.

 2. Deep clean the gutters regularly

 The main part of the roof is more likely to survive for a long period because the dust doesn’t stay there.
 However, the gutters are the opposite because they are developing piles of debris, leaves, and dirt from all over the roof.
 Most people don’t care that the gutters are getting weaker because of the constant exposure to the dirt.

 Clean the rain gutters and the downspouts regularly about 2 to 3 times a year so that they don’t develop rust.
 The leaves may not clean out while it rains and may get rotten to weaken the surface of the gutter.
 Cleaning it will keep it from damaging the gutter and keep your roof safe.

 3. Check the gutter bolts and secure them